zaiisao/Documentation/en/Real-time-Messaging/RTM_releases_ios.md

 ---
-title: Agora RTM Release Notes
+title: Release Notes
 description: migration information
-platform: iOS
+platform: iOS,macOS
-updatedAt: Thu Apr 25 2019 06:08:25 GMT+0800 (CST)
+updatedAt: Thu Apr 25 2019 11:25:52 GMT+0800 (CST)
 ---
-# Agora RTM Release Notes
+# Release Notes
 ## Overview

 Designed as a substitute for the legacy Agora Signaling SDK, the Agora Real-Time-Messaging SDK provides a more streamlined implementation and more stable messaging mechanism for you to quickly implement real-time messaging scenarios.